How do you know how much weight to gain?

-Pregnancy weight gain is healthy because the baby, the uterus, the placenta, the amniotic fluid need to grow.
+Pregnancy weight gain is normal, expected, and healthy because the baby, the uterus, the placenta, the amniotic fluid need to grow.
 Your baby's growth and development depend on you gaining adequate weight.
 Pregnancy is a time to nourish yourself with healthy foods to supply enough nourishment for your baby.

 Track your pregnancy

 Get expert guidance and personalized insights to stay healthy through every week of your pregnancy.Get the app!

 Not everyone gains exactly the same amount and how much weight gain you need depends on various factors, including your pre-pregnancy weight and body mass index (BMI).
 Your health and your baby's health also play a role.
 Being overweight or underweight during pregnancy can both have adverse effects.
 In the first few prenatal appointments, you should try to work with your doctor or midwife to determine what's right for you.

 Get updates on your baby's development and your body's changes when you sign up for our pregnancy alerts.